TickingClock1992/RIdeogram/README.md

 # RIdeogram

 RIdeogram is a R package to draw SVG graphics to visualize and map genome-wide data in idiograms (Scalable Vector Graphics http://tutorials.jenkov.com/svg/index.html).
+The scripts were first developed to draw SVG graphics and Guangchaung Yu helped to integrate these scripts into a R package (https://github.com/GuangchuangYu/ideogram).

 # Installation